surajgoraicse/Notes-Obsidian/Python/Python language/1fundamental.md

 #### User input:
 - The `input()` function reads a line of text entered by the user from the standard input (keyboard).
 - It always returns the input as a **string**.
+- Always cast the input variable to the desired type as it only returns string.

 Syntax:
 ```